enochval/graphql-placeholder/README.md

 - Supports QUERY, MUTATION
 - HTTP or HTTPS
 - Compatible with React, Angular, Vue, Ember, ...
-- **GraphQL Playground**: An interactive playground for testing GraphQL queries and mutations.
+- An interactive playground for testing GraphQL queries and mutations.
-- **NestJS Framework**: Built with NestJS for high performance and maintainability.
+- Built with NestJS for high performance and maintainability.
-- **JSON Placeholder Integration**: Seamless integration with JSON Placeholder API data including posts, comments, users, todos, albums and photos.
+- Seamless integration with JSON Placeholder API data including posts, comments, users, todos, albums and photos.
-- **Type-safe Queries**: Utilize TypeScript for a smooth and error-free development experience.
+- Utilize TypeScript for a smooth and error-free development experience.

 ## Usage